plogs/asopposedtowhat.com/content/posts/devils-advocate-000.md

 * Make no excuses... no apologies
 * Don't be boring
 * Don't be a dick, even if it's funny.
+* Do not come in with an axe to grind. (be a gadfly instead?)

 ## Things _try_ to do